alagree/Data_Science_Questions_1/README.md

-**Data Science Course Assignments**
+# Python Coding Questions 🐍📚

-Welcome to my Data Science Assignments repository!
-This repository contains a collection of questions, code samples, and answers from data science courses.
-These questions cover various topics and challenges related to data analysis, data manipulation, and problem-solving.
+Welcome to the Python Coding Questions repository! 🌟 This repository contains coding questions and solutions in Python. 🐍📚

-**Repository Contents**
+## Repository Contents

-This repository is organized into multiple sections, each corresponding to a different assignment or topic.
-Here's an overview of the contents:
+Explore these intriguing Questions that will take you on a journey through Python coding and problem-solving! 🌟💡 Here's what you'll find:

-**Question 1: DNA Symbol Counter**
+### Question #1: Count Symbols 🧬

-In this question, we count the occurrences of symbols 'A', 'C', 'G', and 'T' in a given DNA string.
-The code provided here demonstrates how to analyze and visualize DNA sequences, which can be useful in bioinformatics and genetics research.
+In this question, you are given a DNA string represented by symbols 'A', 'C', 'G', and 'T'.
+Your task is to write code that counts the number of times each of these symbols occurs in the string and prints the counts.

-**Question 2: State Capital Search**
+### Question #2: Find a Substring 🔎

-This question involves finding capital city names that contain the name of a state as a substring.
-It showcases a practical use case of dictionaries and string manipulation to extract meaningful information from data.
+Given a dictionary of US states and their capitals, write code to find and print a list of capitals that contain the name of a state as a substring.

-**Question 3: Point Rectangle Check**
+### Question #3: Is a Data Point Within a Rectangle? 📐

-The isIn() function checks if a point lies within or on the edge of a specified rectangle.
-It is a valuable utility function for spatial data analysis and geometric problem-solving.
+Write a function, `isIn()`, which returns `True` if a point is within a rectangle specified by two sets of coordinates, and `False` if the point is outside the rectangle.
+The function accepts three parameters: the coordinates of the rectangle's corners and the point being tested.

-**Question 4: Points in Rectangle Check**
+### Question #4: Are All Points Within a Rectangle? 📐

-Building upon the previous question, the allIn() function determines whether a list of points are all within or on the edge of a given rectangle.
-This can be helpful in scenarios where you need to validate multiple data points against a predefined region.
+Modify the previous function, `allIn()`, to accept a list of points and return `True` only if all points in the list are within or on the edge of the rectangle.